maxnd/mxMarkEdit/README.md

 - Added the possibility to assign a todo item to one or more resources and to filter the items assigned to a resource in the todo form.
 - Bugs fixing: in the todo form, the heading of the items without a deadline was not reported.
 - Bugs fixing: the find and replace functions could be activated also if the search field was empty.
-- Bugs fixing: the checking of duplicate words didn't always work as expected.
+- Bugs fixing: the checking of duplicate words didn’t always work as expected.
 - Minor bugs fixing.

 **Version 1.3.6**